- Vegetables: tomatoes

 - Soil Management: nutrient mineralization

-2. Determine whether grafting can alter the nutritional quality attributes of tomato fruit;
+2. Determine whether grafting can alter the nutritional quality attributes of grafted tomato fruit.
+It is hypothesized that grafting does not adversely affect the quality of fresh marketable tomato fruit;